 People of every ethnicity and gender have asked me, “Why do you do what you do?”
-In other words, they understand why we help Black-owned and ally service businesses to reach more and better clients.
+In other words, they understand why we help Black-owned and ally-owned help consultancies, coaches, & advisory firms gain a deep understanding of their ideal client, to grow faster, attract business easier, and create positive change.
 But AfAm financial advisors?
 Why do we additionally call out that group in particular?

 It’s a complex and loaded question, really, with an easy answer: the racial wealth gap.